epsilon537/boxlambda/docs/tools/debugging.md

 Error: libusb_claim_interface() failed with LIBUSB_ERROR_BUSY Error: unable to open ftdi device with vid 0403, pid 6010, description 'Digilent USB Device', serial '*' at bus location '*'
 ```

-If you run into the above error message, you might still have an openocd or vivado hw_server process running somewhere.
+If you run into the above error message, you might still have an OpenOCD or Vivado HW Server process running somewhere.
 Kill it from the linux terminal as follows:

 ```
 pkill -f openocd